This list was updated on 6/22/2020 at 10:32 PM

 “It is our hope that with the reduced calendars and closing the court to the public, the court will be able to maintain these reduced services throughout the duration of this unprecedented pandemic.”

-Santa Cruz County Superior Court: The court announced that phase one of a multi-phase reopening plan will start on June 1.
-Most court staff will return to work and limited operations will continue.
+Santa Cruz County Superior Court: The court announced that phase one of a multi-phase reopening plan started on June 1.
+Most court staff have returned to work and limited operations will continue.
 No dates have been set yet to resume jury trials or small claims trials.
 Everyone entering the courhouses are required to wear face coverings and to practice physical distancing.
 Employees are undergoing daily health screenings.

 The court issued a third general order on May 4 .The court on April 20 posted 18 pages of emergency rules related to COVID-19.
 The chief justice issued an emergency order for the court on March 27.
 The court is continuing all civil trials set through June 30.